-

 Jamie Carstairs, who manages the Historical Photographs of China Project, nominated John Thomson for a plaque in Edinburgh.
 The independent plaques panel at Heritage Environment Scotland (HES) announced yesterday that a plaque to commemorate the Scottish photographer John Thomson (1837-1921), is … Continue reading

-Tagged Edinburgh, plaque, Thomson
+Tagged Edinburgh, Heritage, plaque, Thomson

 Comments Off on Commemorating John Thomson: Edinburgh to install a Bronze Plaque